1010101012101/log.txt/scribbles.md

 > Provide template filters, static files, templates, and other utilities through blueprints.
 A blueprint does not have to implement applications or view functions.

-Blueprints give a straightforward way to think of how to structure your application using modules, although you are not limited to blueprint modules alone; your app may  contain other modules as you wish.
+Blueprints give a straightforward way to think of how to structure your application using package modules, although you are not limited to blueprint packahe modules alone; your app may  contain other package modules as you wish.

 I started looking for common patterns among blueprints, and I discovered that, a blueprint can have among other things it's own set of view functions, with an optional URL prefix (configured using the `url_prefix` parameter in the instantiation of a new Blueprint object).